langford/allCauseSurProgGDOEPublic/README.md

 Several other tools
 related to/using this data are not included which I have privately still, but will get them to you in the future if you'd like them.

+The output of these tools is designed to be pasted into excel.
+If I made them display on the command line better, they'd look worse in excel.

 ## Tool Data